Saturday if you missed the Equipment Maintenance Seminar, you missed a lot of great information. Now with most dive get-togethers, there is food.

 - Hydro every 5 years.

-- Always store with at least 500 PSI and secured vertically in cool dry place.
+- Always store with at least 500 PSI and secured vertically in a cool dry place.

 - Handling – Avoid damage from rough handling, dents.
 Be alert to the sound of escaping air, valves can sometimes open slightly during transportation.